-As per Nomenclature, a "traditional" three credit unit lecture course involves approximately 30-39 direct lecture hours, and a course can involve a further equivalent contact time in student consultations and/or tutorial or laboratory sessions.
+As perNomenclature, a three credit unit course involves approximately 30-39 direct instructional course hours, and a course can involve a further equivalent contact time in student consultations and/or tutorial or laboratory sessions.

 2.1 Availability of instructor

 Instructors should make it known to the students through the class syllabus how they can be contacted to arrange for one-on-one consultation about class material.
 These need not be face-to-face meetings but can include, for instance, responses to queries through email or other electronic media.
 Instructors should inform students about how quickly they can expect an email response to any enquiry.